Data Governance Fundamentals

 What you will learn

-- Define data governance, its objectives and its 4 fundamental pillars (Organization, Policies, Tooling, Mapping)
+- Define data governance, its objectives, and its 4 fundamental pillars (Organization, Policies, Tooling, Mapping).

-- Understand compliance challenges and risks related to poor data quality
+- Understand compliance challenges and risks related to poor data quality.

-- Master Knowledge Management concepts: Data Catalog, Business Glossary and Data Dictionary
+- Master Knowledge Management concepts: Data Catalog, Business Glossary, and Data Dictionary.

-- Implement a Data Quality approach (the 6 dimensions) and understand Master Data Management (MDM)
+- Implement a Data Quality approach (the 6 dimensions) and understand Master Data Management (MDM).

 Prerequisites

-- Basic knowledge of IT vocabulary (database, application)
+- Basic knowledge of IT vocabulary (database, application).

-- Having completed the "Data Fundamentals" training is a plus
+- Having attended the "N1 - Data Fundamentals" session is a plus.

 Target audience